 - Users can snap a real-time photo, choose from their camera roll, or browse through the library of stock images.

 - Add creative text, emojis, and other effects to make the meme more contextual and humorous.

-- It can be then saved and shared on social media, or message threads.
+- It can then be saved and shared on social media or message threads.